drogue-iot/rfcs/active/0001-cloud-multi-tenancy.md

   entry for a different device will cause an error.
 Creating an additional entry, with the same unique username but a different password for the same device is fine though.
 * PSK/Token/Password only – A secret, with no username.
 This is typically some random byte array.
-* X.509 Client certificate – The tenant may have a list of X.509 trust anchors.
-A possible mode of operation is to extract the "subjectDn" of a trust anchor as additional tenant ID.
-In that case the subject DN of the trust anchor (the issuer DN of the client certificate) can be used to look up the client, however that also means that the subject DN of the trust anchor must be unique for all tenants.
+* X.509 Client certificate – The application may have a list of X.509 trust anchors.
+A possible mode of operation is to extract the "subjectDn" of a trust anchor as additional application ID.
+In that case the subject DN of the trust anchor (the issuer DN of the client certificate) can be used to look up the client, however that also means that the subject DN of the trust anchor must be unique for all applications.
 This is why this extraction should be explicitly enabled.

   The device would not contain (store) the certificate itself.
 However, some operations might require a way to lookup